-We respect and celebrate diversity and every year we welcome new pupils to Stephen Perse from many other parts of the world.
+- Digital learning Our curriculum matches the technological advancements that are in the real world.
+There is no point learning on yesterday's tech, and using applications that will be redundant in the future.
+It's all about the concepts! - Global outlook We respect and celebrate diversity, and every year we welcome new pupils to Stephen Perse from many other parts of the world.
 Learning about the beliefs and customs of different religious groups underpins our expectation of pupils to show respect and tolerance of people from varying cultural backgrounds.
-Our curriculum is outward facing, linking to global concepts and looking to make links where possible.
+Our curriculum is outward-facing, linking to global concepts and looking to make connections where possible. - Social responsibility A sense of social responsibility is second nature to our pupils.
+We encourage a range of community service and charitable activities, both within and outside school.